 The 2022 HSC ATAR results came out at 9 am on 15th December 2022.
 Newspapers and social media platforms were full of stories of success.
 These stories were of students who achieved the ‘perfect ATAR’.
 Furthermore, were stories of the remarkable resilience shown by the students despite the numerous challenges thrown their way including Covid-19, online learning and the floods which affected several schools in NSW.

 The announcement of the ATAR results was welcomed by many students, especially after the unwarranted stress and pressure on already burnt-out students due to the early leaking of the HSC results.
+If you're interested in brushing up more on exactly how the ATAR works, here is a comprehensive ATAR guide.

 Facts and Figures on ATAR results.